EVs vs. ICE Automobiles: An Overview

 The difference in manufacturing (MFG) of EV vs. ICE

-All automobiles start the manufacturing process with the extraction process of raw materials, usually out of the earth.
-Steel is the most common material used in a car.
+All automobiles begin the manufacturing process with the extraction of raw materials, typically from the earth.
+Steel is the most commonly used material in cars.

-Raw materials come in many forms: Steel, aluminum, glass, iron, plastics, rubber, synthetics, and special fibers.
+Raw materials come in many forms, including steel, aluminum, glass, iron, plastics, rubber, synthetics, and special fibers.
 Every single part must be extracted, formed, molded, and milled into a precision part.
-The pieces are assembled into a component installed into the car.
+The pieces are then assembled into a component that is installed in the car.

 It is essential to understand that manufacturing an EV or an IC is similar, except for the propulsion and transmission systems.
-An ICE requires an assembled block of parts, an engine or motor, and petroleum fuel.
+An ICE requires an assembled block of parts, an engine or motor, and a source of petroleum fuel.
 The primary processes are intake, compression, combustion, power stroke, and exhaust.

 https://studentlesson.com/components-of-internal-combustion-engine/

-Automobile plastics are derived from crude oil and organic materials such as cellulose, coal, natural gas, and salts.
-The formation of the plastics is a combination of crude oil mixed with thousands of different compounds and then molded into preformed parts.
+Automobile plastics are derived from crude oil and organic materials, including cellulose, coal, natural gas, and salts.
+The formation of plastics involves a combination of crude oil and thousands of different compounds, which are then molded into preformed parts.

-The raw materials come from many sources extracted from the earth: aluminum, glass, iron, plastics, rubber, and special fibers.
+The raw materials are sourced from various sources extracted from the earth, including aluminum, glass, iron, plastics, rubber, and specialized fibers.
 Every single part must be removed, formed, molded, and milled into a precision part.
 The pieces are assembled into a component and delivered in a large container ship or an 18-wheel diesel-burning big rig.